cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 The `customQueriesConfigMap`/`customQueriesSecret` sections contain a list of `ConfigMap`/`Secret` references specifying the key in which the custom queries are defined.
-Take care that the referred resources have to be created **in the same namespace as the Cluster** resource.
+Be sure to create the referred resources in the same namespace as the `Cluster` resource.

 !!!
 Note
-    If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can add a label with key `cnpg.io/reload` to it, otherwise you will have to reload the instances using the `kubectl cnpg reload` subcommand.
+    If you want the instances to reload ConfigMaps and secrets, you can add a label with key `cnpg.io/reload` to it.
+Otherwise, you have to reload the instances using the `kubectl cnpg reload` subcommand.

 !!!
 Important
-    When a user defined metric overwrites an already existing metric the instance manager prints a json warning log, containing the message:`Query with the same name already found.
-Overwriting the existing one.` and a key `queryName` containing the overwritten query name.
+    When a user-defined metric overwrites an existing metric, the instance manager prints a json warning log containing the message: `Query with the same name already found.
+Overwriting the existing one.` It also contains a key `queryName` containing the overwritten query name.

-#### Example of a user defined metric
+#### Example of a user-defined metric

-Here you can see an example of a `ConfigMap` containing a single custom query, referenced by the `Cluster` example above:
+This example shows a ConfigMap containing a single custom query, referenced by previous the `Cluster` example:

 ```yaml
 apiVersion: v1